-IV.
-Qualifying/General Examination Sequence
+V. Qualifying/General Examination Sequence

-To maintain a level of performance commensurate with modern pharmaceutical science education, the program requires all M.S. and Ph.D. students to prepare for and successfully complete a series of examinations.
-The first examination is the qualifying examination, required by some but not all disciplines, which is typically taken by fulltime students in the first year.
-In extraordinary circumstances this examination may be delayed until the second year subject to prior approval by the Department Head.
-Doctoral, but not M.S. students, must also successfully complete the General Examination.
+To maintain a level of performance commensurate with modern pharmaceutical science education, the program requires all MS and PhD students to prepare for and successfully complete a series of examinations.
+The first examination(s) is the qualifying examination, required by some but not all disciplines, which is typically taken by full-time students during the first and/or second year depending on the Discipline.
+Doctoral, but not MS students, must also successfully complete the General Examination.
 This examination is ordinarily taken during the third year by full-time students.
 Failure to successfully complete the examination by the end of the fourth year will ordinarily be grounds for dismissal from the graduate program.
-All exemptions from these deadlines must be approved by the Department Head.
+All exemptions from these deadlines must be approved by the Department Head or Director of Research and Graduate Programs.

-Qualifying Examination
+Qualifying Exam

-The qualifying examination is required of both masters and doctoral students in some disciplines.
-The objective of the qualifying examination is to permit you to demonstrate that you are capable of understanding the basic concepts of your area of concentration (Medicinal Chemistry, Pharmaceutics or Pharmacology/Toxicology).
-You may gain the necessary knowledge base for these examinations by independent readings, discussions with the faculty, and/or by attending appropriate Pharmacy classes.
+The qualifying examination may be required of MS and/or PhD students, depending on the discipline.
+The objective of the qualifying examination is for you to demonstrate knowledge mastery in the primary field of study (Medicinal Chemistry, Pharmaceutics or Pharmacology/Toxicology).
+You may gain the necessary knowledge base for these examinations through required/elective coursework, independent readings, and/or discussions with the faculty.
 The details regarding qualifying examinations in each discipline can be found in each respective appendix.

-General Examination
+General Exam

-The general examination is required of all doctoral students and consists of both an oral and written portion.
-The format of the general examination is given in the Appendix for each discipline.
+The general exam is required of all doctoral students at UConn and consists of both an oral and written portion.
+The specific format of the general examination differs slightly across each discipline with more details provided in the respective Appendices.
+It is your responsibility to be aware of and prepare accordingly for the exam in your discipline.

-The thesis advisory committee plus the full-time members of the area of concentration graduate faculty who are present at the oral general examination shall constitute the examining committee and shall be responsible for determining (by vote) the outcome of the examination.
+The thesis advisory committee plus any additional full-time graduate faculty members who are present at the oral general examination shall constitute the examining committee and shall be responsible for determining (by vote) the outcome of the examination.
 The final decision must be by consensus of the majority of the voting faculty present, with in no case more than two dissenting votes.
 If only five voting faculty are present, then only one dissenting vote is allowed.